-Quinn Adams is an associate in O’Hagan Meyer’s Richmond, Virginia office.
+Quinn Adams is a Partner in O’Hagan Meyer’s Richmond, Virginia office.
 He has experience in general and commercial litigation in both state and federal courts.
 Mr. Adams’ practice focuses on complex commercial litigation in state and federal courts.
 His representative matters include prosecuting and defending claims alleging breach of contract, breach of fiduciary duty, business torts, fraud, violations of state and federal consumer protection and securities laws, trademark and trade dress infringement, and unfair competition.

 Mr. Adams graduated from the Virginia Military Institute in 2012, where he served as the president of the Honor Court.
 He graduated magna cum laude from the Washington and Lee University School of Law in 2016, where he served as the Chair of the Moot Court Board.
 During law school, he interned for The Honorable William P. Johnson (U.S. District Court Judge for the District of New Mexico) and The Honorable John A. Gibney, Jr. (U.S. District Court Judge for the Eastern District of Virginia).